Clutch152/scripts/Skillport/README.md

 ## Installation

-1. Install the [Tampermonkey](https://www.tampermonkey.net/) extension for Chrome/Edge or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) extension for Firefox.
+1. Install the [Tampermonkey](https://chrome.google.com/webstore/detail/dhdgffkkebhmkfjojejmpbldmpobfkfo) extension for Chrome/Edge or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) extension for Firefox
-2. Restart your browser.
+2. Restart your browser
 2. Click on the "Raw" button of the `*.user.js` file in top the right of the code box.
 3. Tampermonkey/Greasemonkey should pick up the fact that it's a `*.user.js` file and prompt you to install.
 Click "Install"
-4. The next time you close a sprint in planning, breathe a sigh of relief.
+4. The next time you close a sprint in planning, breathe a sigh of relief

 ## Usage

 Usage is based on each individual Userscript.
-Please read directions or discription in each one before using it.
+Please read directions or description in each one before using it.

 # MITM (_Man in the Middle_)
 MITM technique involves altering your POST headers.
 [GotEmCoach](https://github.com/GotEmCoach) has provided a technique that is based off of linux.

 ## Installation

-Run a linux shell with and paste the following:
+Run a linux shell with `sudo` privileges and paste the following:

 ```
+sudo apt install git
 mkdir mitm_docs
 cd mitm
 wget https://raw.githubusercontent.com/Clutch152/scripts/master/Skillport/mitmproxy_instructions.md